patternpaul/SHL/local_setup/README.md

 4. run `vagrant up` from this directory
 5. go to `192.168.10.10` in your browser.

+You can login to the admin pages with username "admin@shl-wpg.ca" and password "password"

 Get your local environment setup with Homestead